importantimport/hatsu/crates/cron/README.md

 # hatsu_cron

-A subsystem to check feed updates.
+A crate to check feed updates.